stolksdorf/xo/README.md

 xo.render(Counter(0), document.body);
 ```

-3. **Lists**
+3. **Collections**

-[Lists](https://reactjs.org/docs/lists-and-keys.html) are javascript arrays or plain objects that are trying to be rendered into the `innerHTML` of an element, essentially.
-Mostly used for collections of components or blueprints.
+[Collections](https://reactjs.org/docs/lists-and-keys.html) are javascript arrays or plain objects that are trying to be rendered into the `innerHTML` of an element.
+Mostly used for lists of components or blueprints.

-If the list is an object, `xo` will not re-mount items that share the same key between re-renders, essentially replicating [React's Key system](https://reactjs.org/docs/lists-and-keys.html#keys) without needing extra markup or attributes.
+If the collection is a plain object, `xo` will not re-mount items that share the same key between re-renders, essentially replicating [React's Key system](https://reactjs.org/docs/lists-and-keys.html#keys) without needing extra markup or attributes.
 This is useful for lists of components that need to maintain state, but could be re-arranged, added, or removed dynamically.

 4. **Data**